 \end{itemize}

-The TNG300 and MDPL2-SAG synthetic galaxy catalogs are very different because the physical processes involved may act in different ways on the galaxies or the efficiency of these processes is not the same.
-Thus, it is expected to find quantitative differences in the evolution of low-mass galaxy properties such as stellar mass, gas mass, and sSFR.
-Nonetheless, the results presented in this study show that these properties are qualitatively similar in both simulations (see Figs. \ref{fig:all_params_target_TNG_and_SAG}--\ref{fig:target_control_q_sf_SAG}).
+The TNG300 and MDPL2-SAG synthetic galaxy catalogs are very different because the physical processes involved may act in different ways on the galaxies, or the efficiency of these processes is not the same.
+Thus, we expected to find quantitative differences in the evolution of low-mass galaxy properties, such as stellar mass, gas mass, and sSFR.
+Nonetheless, the results presented in this study show that the evolution of these properties is qualitatively similar in the two simulations (see Figs. \ref{fig:all_params_target_TNG_and_SAG}--\ref{fig:target_control_q_sf_SAG}).
+Differences in the numerical resolution of each simulation lead to different fractions of former satellites in each model, where this fraction increases as the resolution is higher.
 The inherent differences between TNG300 and MDPL2-SAG are manifested in the different mean quenched fractions of neighbor galaxies around the low-mass central objects at $z = 0$.
-However, the two-halo conformity signal, i.e., the difference in the quenched fraction of neighbor galaxies at a given distance from the Q and SF low-mass centrals, is very similar in both simulations (black solid lines in Figs. \ref{fig:conformity_signal_at_z0_TNG} and \ref{fig:conformity_signal_at_z0_SAG}).
-Therefore, the conformity signal is mostly independent of the differences in the physical processes between both galaxy catalogs.
-As shown by \cite{Lacerna_2022} and \cite{Ayromlou_2023}, most of this signal comes from central galaxies near massive galaxy groups and clusters, i.e., the target galaxies.
+However, the two-halo conformity signal, that is, the difference in the quenched fraction of neighbor galaxies at a given distance from the Q and SF low-mass centrals, is very similar in the two simulations (black solid lines in Figs. \ref{fig:conf_z0_TNG} and \ref{fig:conformity_signal_at_z0_SAG}).
+Therefore, the results show that a similar conformity signal is obtained in the two galaxy catalogs by different physical processes.
+As \cite{Lacerna_2022} and \cite{Ayromlou_2023} demonstrate, most of this signal comes from central galaxies near massive galaxy groups and clusters, that is, the target galaxies.
 The quenched target galaxies produce an excess of correlation between them and quenched neighboring galaxies.
-Why are those low-mass target galaxies quenched?
-After checking the evolution histories of their physical properties, including those related to their host DM halo, and comparing them with the low-mass central galaxies of control, we can conclude that there is no single explanation for the quenching of target galaxies in both simulations.
+The question arises of why those low-mass target galaxies are quenched.
+After checking the evolution histories of their physical properties, including those related to their host DM halo, and comparing them with the low-mass central galaxies of control, we can conclude that there is no single explanation for the quenching of target galaxies.